• Skip to main content

 Efficient data center design is built on a foundation of core principles that guide every decision, from the physical location to the choice of equipment.

-• Security: Protecting the physical and digital assets within the data center is paramount.
+• Security: Protecting physical and digital assets within the data center is paramount.
 This includes multi-layered physical security (fences, biometrics, surveillance) and robust cybersecurity measures to guard against breaches.

 Understanding Tier Standards